The Hormel Foundation

 Decision Timeline

 Applications submitted in one year are reviewed for funding in the following calendar year.
-The foundation appears to make annual funding decisions rather than rolling reviews.
+The foundation makes annual funding decisions rather than rolling reviews.

 Success Rates

 Success rate data is not publicly available.
-However, the foundation's 2026 approved grants include at least 14 named organizations plus "8 other area nonprofits," suggesting they fund a substantial number of organizations annually.
+However, the foundation's recent grant announcements include multiple named organisations plus additional area non-profits, suggesting they fund a substantial number of organisations annually.

 Reapplication Policy

 Unsuccessful applicants may reapply in subsequent years.
-Organizations that receive grants must submit a grant use report within 90 days after the grant period ends, evaluating project results.
+Organisations that receive grants must submit a grant use report within 90 days after the grant period ends, evaluating project results.

 Application Success Factors